Nickchapman3773/Uranium-Fever/README.md

 - Enable Passive Waiting.
 - Set framerate limiter to Front Edge Sync.

-## BSA Decompressor
-> [!tip]
-> Decompressing base game BSAs reduces load time and stuttering.

-- In the `Uranium Fever Installation Location`, open the `FNV BSA Decompressor folder` and run `FNV BSA Decompressor.exe`.
-- The Fallout New Vegas path needs to be changed to Uranium Fever Installation Location > Stock Game > Fallout New Vegas (`C\Modding\Uranium Fever\Stock Game\Fallout New Vegas` if you used the recommended filepaths).
-- Decompressed Archives path needs to be changed to Uranium Fever Installation Location > Stock Game > Fallout New Vegas > Data (`C\Modding\Uranium Fever\Stock Game\Fallout New Vegas\Data` if you used the recommended filepaths).
-- Click Decompress, then exit the program once finished.

 # Performance Profile
 > [!tip]
 > This is an OPTIONAL step for those with weaker computers.
 If you do not get poor performance in game, please **DO NOT** follow this step.